ICIQ/iciq.github.io/README.md

 5. Check the `metadata.html` template defined under the `_include` directory to make sure necessary information are shown correctly for you.
 This metadata is just for different search engines and robots to recognize your website in particular formats.
-I have used fields like `ChineseName` to identify the author's local language name, as well as both Google analytics and Baidu analytics IDs for page visitor statistics.
+I have used fields like `OtherName` to identify the author's local language name, as well as both Google analytics and Baidu analytics IDs for page visitor statistics.
 You can delete this field in the `config.yml` and the `metadata.html` files.
 The `analytics.html` template in the `_include` directory has the website visiting analytics scripts for Google and Baidu which you may need to delete one or add a new one according to your preference.
 The metadata file also defines the language information and keywords where you should most likely modify for your own version.
 Other information if you don't understand, leaving them alone should be fine in most cases.